 The Denodo optimizer provides native integration with several Massive Parallel Processing (MPP) systems to accelerate certain queries that require significant processing.
-In addition, since the update 8.0u20221220-beta, Denodo includes embedded MPP capabilities using PrestoDB.
+In addition, since the update 8.0u20230301, Denodo includes embedded MPP capabilities using PrestoDB.

 This feature is not available in Denodo Professional or Denodo Standard.
 See also Denodo Platform - Subscription Bundles.